-Adds a user access name to the router configuration.
-Each user added must be assigned one of three permission levels: Administrative, Operations, and Monitor.
+Add a user access name to the router configuration.
+Each user added must be assigned one of three permission levels: Administrative, Operations, or Monitor.
 Administrative permission allows the user access to any router function, and allows the user to write to NVRAM.
-Operations permission allows a user to view any network configuration parameter or statistic, and run potentially-disruptive tests, and restart the router.
+Operations permission allows a user to view any network configuration parameter or statistic, run potentially disruptive tests, and restart the router.
 Monitor permission only allows the user to view the configuration parameters or network statistics.